Hmmrpss/Exam-Preps/README.md

-# Tasks for Exam Preparation Change4 after Branch-Tester Removed
+# Tasks for Exam Preparation